TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Benchmark_Suite/Readme.md

 **MLCAD-2023-Contest-Public-Benchmark-Suite-Place-and-Route-Runtime-Specifications.pdf**: Baseline place-and-route runtime stats for designs with default Vivado 2021.1 macro placement

 **MLCAD2023_PublicBenchmakrSuiteDesignSpecifications.xlsx:** Describes the design and netlist specifications

+**design.lib**:  Corrected version of design.lib.
+Please use this for all of the designs in the benchmark suite.